How to Frost a Cake

 5. Add Final Decorations to the Cake

-At this point, your cake should be frosted smoothly and ready for any further decorations.
+Once your cake has been frosted smoothly, it should be ready for further decorations.
 You can now add some piped buttercream roses or writing to the top of the cake to customize it to your customers’ liking.

 Learning how to decorate a cake with icing is an essential skill for any baker.
 Here are a few more tips to keep in mind to improve your cake-making efficiency and ensure that your cakes look professional every time.